 Air Spade used to expose and examine decayed roots

-Tree Surveys and Inspections generally include some form of risk assessment and will specifically include more general observations and comments relating to tree form, condition and longer term management.
+Tree Surveys and Inspections generally include some form of tree risk assessment and will specifically include more general observations and comments relating to tree form, condition and longer term management.
 All trees within a given area will be surveyed, including young and newly planted.

-On larger sites this type of survey may include digital mapping to identify the exact location of each tree, in which case GPS equipment will be used.
+On larger sites this type of tree survey may include digital mapping to identify the exact location of each tree, in which case GPS equipment will be used.

 Our clients for Tree Survey & Inspection include: Schools & Colleges, Hospitals, Private Estates, Home Owners, Local Authorities, Golf Courses, Hotels and Corporate Event Providers.

 Large historic Beech tree with root decay, which required an in depth assessment using Air Spade technology

 The exposed roots, after using the Air Spade (fortunately, no significant decay was found, and the tree remains standing and intact, much to the relief of the National Trust)

 Veteran trees will sometimes feature in this type of survey, particularly on historic sites.
 Such trees require special consideration and sensitive management, not only for their amenity value but for their considerable ecological value.

 Download here The Forestry Commission's "Estimating the age of Trees".

 In most cases we would adopt a minimal intervention approach to veteran trees, unless there are specific health & safety concerns when we will very carefully consider all possible options, one of which may be to exclude people from the 'target' area.

 Veteran lime avenues at Boughton Estates, Northamptonshire